-Liquidity Risk is the risk that Somers is unable to liquidate/sell investments at or near market value in a timely fashion in order to settle financial obligations as they come due.
-Somers views its liquidity risk across four dimensions:
+Liquidity Risk is the risk that Somers is unable to meet (or meet without detrimental impact) liabilities in a timely fashion in order to settle financial obligations as they come due.
+This includes to liquidate/sell investments at material losses.
+Key risk drivers include: